NEVADA

 (1862), Aurora

 A temporary post for the CA Volunteers located at Adobe Meadows, about one mile from the town.
 This is now a ghost town located 20 miles southwest of Hawthorne, along the state border.
+Established to keep the peace between settlers and Indians, and also to keep an eye on the local secessionist minority.
 (See also Adobe Meadows Camp, CA)

 Mormon Station